liferay-search/liferay-docs/en/developer/frameworks/articles/info-framework/01-the-info-framework-intro.markdown

 information stored in the database, created through some process in memory or retrieved from an external source.

-In @product-ver@, the Info Framework still has limited functionality, but it sets the foundation for obtaining and displaying information from external systems or custom data models in Liferay.
+In @sharepoint-ver@, the Info Framework still has limited functionality, but it sets the foundation for obtaining and displaying information from external systems or custom data models in Liferay.
 It also provides flexibility in customizing how any piece of information is displayed.